Chevron Corporation [CVX] – Mismatched value: Check Out the Fundamental Analysis

 Chevron Corporation [NYSE:CVX]: Analyst Rating and Earnings

 Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
 As it relates to Chevron Corporation [CVX], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
-On average, stock market experts give CVX an Buy rating.
-The average 12-month price forecast for this stock is $76.38, with the high estimate being $140.00, the low estimate being $65.00 and the median estimate amounting to $90.00.
-This is compared to its latest closing price of $69.27.
+This is compared to its latest closing price of $68.78.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Chevron Corporation [CVX] is sitting at 4.69.
 This is compared to 1 month ago, when its average rating was 4.42.